mastondzn/lru-collection/README.md

 A tiny and simple LRU (least recently used) implementation with more utility methods!
 It extends a Collection, the data structure that is used throughout [Discord.js](https://github.com/discordjs/discord.js/blob/main/packages/collection/README.md)

+## Documentation

+Some generated documentation can be found [here](https://mastondzn.github.io/lru-collection/classes/LRUCollection.html), most of which is the same as the [documentation for the Collection class from discord.js](https://discord.js.org/docs/packages/collection/main) documentation for the Collection class from discord.js.

 ## Installation

 ```sh